dreakspeaber/bookingengine/Readme.md

 Field and Type errors as well as format errors are replied with appropriate error messages.

-Have used only a single query argument to deliver the listing with least processing time.
+Have used only a single query with filters to deliver the listing to reduce the processing time.
+Have used bandwidth checking to exclude Listings in blocked days between check_in and check_days from the request.
+Have included custom functions in model with serializer to deliver Listing items as in the required output.
 Please feel free to go through views and models to dive into the code.